sheplecjs/collatz/README.md

 This project aims to define a CLI for interactively exploring the Collatz conjecture.
 Included functionality:

-+ Detailed sequences for specific inputs and random bits
++ Detailed sequences for specific inputs with annotated transformations
-+ Steps reporting for ranges of inputs
++ Steps, and computation time reporting for random bits and ranges of inputs
 + Recording of unique inputs and step values in persistent file

 ## Installation